amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

       * MaterialID
       * Aqueous mass flow rate [kg/s] (must use integral functional in the observation)
       * Aqueous volumetric flow rate [m^3/s] (must use integral functional in the observation)
+      * SOLUTE volumetric flow rate [mol/s] (must use integral functional in the observation)

     Observation "Drawdown" is calculated with respect to the value registered at the first time it was requested.